 Hyderabadi egg curry (Ande ka salan)

 This dish is cooked in the traditional spiced gravy with tomatoes and scattered with fried onions for sweetness.
-The eggs are cooked in the sauce to allow the whites to get some colour and absorb the spices.
-The fried onions, birista, on top add a lovely caramelised sweetness to the spicy dish.
-This is quite a simple dish to make, but the flavours are guaranteed to please any crowd.
+The eggs are cooked in the sauce, allowing the whites to get some colour and absorb the spices.
+The fried onions, and birista, on top, add a lovely caramelised sweetness to the spicy dish.
+This is quite a simple dish, but the flavours are guaranteed to please any crowd.

-This is a very specialized cookbook written by the doyen of Hyderabadi cooking, Mrs Mumtaz Khan.
-She grew up in an aristocratic family and was interested in cooking at an early stage, from about 6 years old.
+This is a specialized cookbook written by the doyen of Hyderabadi cooking, Mrs Mumtaz Khan.
+She grew up in an aristocratic family and was interested in cooking from an early age, about 6 years old.
 She is widely regarded as the Queen of Hyderabadi spices and has taught legions of chefs and brides the delicate art of Hyderabadi cuisine.
-This cookbook has been put together by her daughter to preserve her mother's memory and recipes.
+Her daughter has put this cookbook to preserve her mother's memory and recipes.

 More recipes from this book are here.